-z/VM service can be preventive (RSU) or corrective (COR).
+Applying an RSU is very similar to applying a PTF described in the previous section. z/VM service can be preventive (RSU) or corrective (COR).
 Part 4, Service Procedure, in the manual Guide for Automated Installation and Service gives a complete description of applying service to z/VM, however it assumes you are starting with the RSU tape.
+Following is an example of upgrading to a z/VM 5.2 RSU with the medium being files, not tape.